Building-in-house/coba-synthesis-engine/README.md

-Okay, I understand the architecture of CodeSynth Engine.
-You're building a tool to analyze codebases and provide insights into their structure, dependencies, and execution flow, ultimately aiding in debugging, understanding, and potentially refactoring.

-Let's architect the entire software tool, expanding on the points you've provided and thinking about practical implementation details and considerations.

-## CodeSynth Engine: Detailed Software Architecture
+# CoBa Synthesis Engine: Detailed Software Architecture

-Here's a more detailed architectural blueprint for CodeSynth Engine, building upon your initial outline:
+Here's a more detailed architectural blueprint for CoBa Synthesis Engine, building upon your initial outline:

 **1. Core Modules & Components:**

-We can visualize CodeSynth Engine as a pipeline with distinct modules, each responsible for a specific stage of the analysis process.
+We can visualize CoBa Synthesis Engine as a pipeline with distinct modules, each responsible for a specific stage of the analysis process.

 ```
 [ CLI Input & Project Loader ] --> [ Code Analysis Engine ] --> [ Data Storage & Management ] --> [ Output & Visualization ]